harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

-# Sample circuit decomposition
+# Sample circuit synthesis
-Using some of the user input options as described above, an optimization model to minimize the total depth of decomposition for a 2-qubit controlled-Z gate can be executed as follows:
+Using some of the above-described user input options, here is a sample optimization model to minimize the total depth of the decomposition for a 2-qubit controlled-Z gate.
+With entangling CNOT gate and the universal rotation gate with three discretized Euler angles, (θ,ϕ,λ), here is the sample code:

 ```julia
 import QuantumCircuitOpt as QCO